foxhuston/foxtalk/doc/notes.typ

 - If $q matches o$ in step $i$, then $q matches o$ in step $i + 1$.

 == Algorithm

-#fox[To Do!
-Rewrite this so that $A subset.eq D?$ Currently there's no way for handlers to add or remove handlers.]

 #show: shorthands.with(
   ($<<$, $angle.l$),
   ($>>$, $angle.r$),